 Without clarity about what makes something urgent or important, urgency can readily masquerade as importance.
 When it does so, Quadrants 1 and 3 can easily drown out Quadrant 2.

-But they can make the process less ambiguous.
-In doing so, they can help free you from the “tyranny of the urgent” that subordinates all questions of importance under itself.4
+But clear criteria can make the process less ambiguous.
+And that decrease in ambiguity can help free you from the “tyranny of the urgent” that subordinates all questions of importance under itself.5

 Criteria for Urgency

 Between the urgency and importance, it’s much easier to identify urgency.
 Urgency focuses on the question: When does something matter?

 The sooner something matters, the greater its urgency.
 The greater the urgency, the more whatever situation will press upon you socially, emotionally, cognitively, or otherwise.

 That pressure occurs on a sliding scale because there are degrees of urgency, just as there are of importance.
 For example, a heart attack has greater urgency (and importance) than a cavity.
 But the basic transition from “not urgent” to “urgent” comes when something starts demanding your attention, however softly or loudly.

 That demand expresses itself as pressure that may rise to a level where you notice it making you disconcerted.
 Even in this state, a given demand might still be less urgent than something else.
 But a feeling of pressure or disconcertedness can provide a clear indication of when something has moved from “not urgent” to somewhere in the “urgent” column.

 The reverse is also true.
 You might have a commitment you do need to complete.
 But you might be able to negotiate a deadline for that commitment that you feel is sufficiently long-term.

 In that case, the commitment might slide down the pressure scale to a point where you’re comfortable with it.
 If it does, it’s moved from “urgent” to “not urgent.”

 At this stage, it can be helpful to probe whether the urgency dissipates if you reframe an activity.